 Following the adoption of Rule 10D-1 and promulgation of the related listing rules, the Company adopted a new clawback policy, effective October 26, 2023, to ensure compliance.
 The policy provides the Compensation Committee of the Board with the ability to recover "Incentive Compensation" (as defined in the policy) in the event of a restatement of the financial statements of the Company due to a material non-compliance with any financial reporting requirement under the securities laws (a "Triggering Event").
 Upon the occurrence of a Triggering Event, the Company may seek recovery of Incentive Compensation received by any covered employee during the three completed fiscal years immediately preceding the date on which the Company is required to prepare an accounting restatement, that would not otherwise have been paid to a covered employee if the correct performance data had been used to determine the amount payable.

-We filed our Clawback Policy as Exhibit 97 to our Annual Report on Form 10-K (March 6, 2024).
+We filed our Clawback Policy as Exhibit 97 to our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 (filed March 6, 2024).